vlang/vinix/README.md

 # Vinix

-An effort to write a modern, fast, and interesting operating system in V.
+An effort to write a modern, fast, and interesting operating system in [the V language](https://vlang.io).

 Join the [Discord chat](https://discord.gg/vlang) (`#vinix-os` channel).